Aged just 12, Gulwali had to leave his home and family to make an epic journey to safety across ten countries.

 At the same time, I am very grateful to the UK because it has provided me with lots of opportunities.
 I was fostered in Bolton which helped me to do really well at school.
 I was able to go to Manchester University to study Politics which is something I never thought I would be able to do.
 It was not easy, but people believed in me.
 I just finished my Masters in Global Diversity Governance; I would have never imagined that.
 That’s what Britain is for me: a place of opportunity.
 No matter who you are, you can still succeed by working hard.

 While travelling I didn’t have much on me, just a small bag with a few clothes.
 I had a lot of memories in my head of home, my family and friends, the good times.
 My book, The Lightless Sky, published in 2015 reminds me of the journey.
 Writing it was emotionally and mentally very difficult.
-I wanted to forget about what had happened to me and my family, but at me same I felt I had to share my experience to get people to open their hearts and homes to strangers, to show solidarity towards refugees.
+I wanted to forget about what had happened to me and my family, but at the same time, I felt I had to share my experience to get people to open their hearts and homes to strangers, to show solidarity towards refugees.
 In 2016 the book got published in seven other countries and now is travelling faster than I do!
 I feel jealous of it!

 What I want people to know is that that millions of people are still making similar journeys, in even more dangerous ways.
 It’s not just history.
 I want people to have compassion and show solidarity to refugees.
 The government needs to have legal and safer routes for people escaping war and conflict.
 They should also make family reunification easier.